Mattiachi/LoRaWAN-End-Node/README.md

 With this arrangement, transmitting every 15-30 minutes at the lowest SF possible, the estimated life battery can range between 2 to 8 years.

 ![3d_view](https://user-images.githubusercontent.com/30445778/190080375-1a4e19f7-3356-4370-a053-e052730ba2d5.PNG) ![3d_view_bakc](https://user-images.githubusercontent.com/30445778/190080454-d11e0c02-c234-4688-bd14-2967aa01d26f.PNG)

+There is a wake button, wich can instantly wake up the board, a ICSP programming port for PICKIT3 or 4 and two rows of 8 pins (distanced 2.54mm) that allow to solder on top of the PCB the [LoRa Olimex module] (https://www.olimex.com/Products/IoT/LoRa/LoRa868/open-source-hardware).